Srinubabu Gedela: Philanthropic activities

-In 2018, Srinubabu visited areas affected by Cyclone Titli and observed distribution of food, blankets and clothing.
+In 2018, Gedela visited areas affected by Cyclone Titli and observed distribution of food, blankets and clothing.
 His organization has donated ₹1 crore to the government of Andhra Pradesh, ₹25 lakh to the government of Telangana and distributed masks and sanitizers in various districts for the relief of coronavirus during the COVID-19 pandemic in India, and also donated ₹20 lakh to Ram Mandir construction.

 In 2022, he was appointed to the executive council of Dr. B. R. Ambedkar University, Srikakulam.